Adrianne Black: Former beliefs

 Until leaving home, Black's worldview had developed within the insular world of white nationalism where there was never doubt about what whiteness meant in the U.S. She was known for her suspicion of other races, the U.S. government, tap water, and pop culture.
 At age 10, she stated: "it is a shame how many White minds are wasted in that system".
 She told peers at New College that she was pro-choice on abortion, against the death penalty, and did not support the KKK or Nazism or white supremacy.
 Instead, Black emphasized that there was a difference between white nationalism and white supremacy, saying her only concern was with "massive immigration and forced integration" and how it would lead to white genocide.
 She said she respected rights of all races but felt that they would be better off in their own homelands, not living together.

 Renunciation of white nationalism

-Once her beliefs – and ongoing participation in promoting them – became public knowledge at college, she was ostracized by most of the community.
-In May 2013, Black started to befriend several Jewish people on campus, and gradually realized that her own beliefs were wrong after attending multiple Friday night dinners with Jewish friends.
+Once her beliefs – and ongoing participation in promoting them – became public knowledge at college, she was ostracized by most of the campus community.
+In May 2013, Black befriended several Jews on campus.
+She gradually realized that her own beliefs were wrong after attending multiple Friday night Shabbat dinners with Jewish friends.